SinaKK/trustcloud-1/README.md

     * download file with -c option

+__-l:__

+    * does the server simply send back a string representation of the protections to client?

 __-u:__

     * does the server need to store the certificate file, or is it enough to just store the Certificate